Christmas and New Year Breaks

-Prices from £660 per person for three days, to include everything outlined in the programme and more besides.
-Extra nights are available at £140 per person per night for dinner, bed and breakfast.
-Deluxe rooms are available at a small supplement.
+Price for 3 days from £1400 for two people sharing a double room or £700 in a single to include everything outlined in the programme and more besides.
+Extra nights are available at £300 per night for dinner, bed and breakfast.

 A welcoming Afternoon Tea with a selection of light sandwiches, home-made scones and biscuits will be served.
 On New Year’s Eve, the clues for a testing scavenger hunt through the Pass of Killiecrankie will be released in the afternoon – finding the answers will be a challenge but the rewards will be worthwhile.

 There will be a Champagne reception before our celebratory Hogmanay Dinner, after which everyone is welcome to take their own tipple and join in the local Ceilidh in the Village Hall.
 At midnight, we will welcome in the New Year with a splendid firework display and then adjourn back to the bar for a wee dram and some nibbles.

 On New Year’s Day we will be taking it easy starting with “Brunch” which will be served between 9am and 11am.
 There is a fun Street Party in Pitlochry so, for those who are feeling fit we will walk there along the riverbank, for those who wish a more leisurely approach it is a short drive.
 That finishes at 4pm so there is time to get home, warm up, and head for the bar before dinner which will be served at the usual time after we will have some traditional games in the bar to round off the night – completely optional, but fiercely competitive!!